-- 1) Porches should be designed, along with the façade of the building, with authentic materials and sturdy construction. - 2) Porches should not be fully enclosed.
-Stairs may extend from the front or sides.
+- 1) Porch design should complement the design of the adjacent façade. - 2) Porches should be built with authentic materials and sturdy construction. - 3) Porches should not be fully enclosed.
+Stairs may extend from the front or sides. - 4) Porches should be a minimum of 6' deep by 8' wide to provide space for seating and other use.